Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

+\nd The results for boundaryless manifolds have also been extended to manifolds with smooth and non-smooth boundaries.
+Near a smooth or non-smooth boundary, the graph Laplacian normally acquires a first-order term governed by the local inward sector; at interior points this term vanishes by symmetry and one recovers the density-weighted Laplace–Beltrami operator.
+Related smooth boundary-focused work includes \citet{BerrySauer2017BoundaryDensity} on density estimation on manifolds with boundary, and \citet{VaughnBerryAntil2024DiffusionBoundary} on diffusion maps for embedded manifolds with boundary and applications to PDEs.
+See also \citet{CalderParkSlepcev2022BoundaryEstimation} for boundary estimation from point clouds, and \citet{JiangHarlim2023GhostPointDM} for a ghost-point diffusion-maps approach to elliptic PDEs with classical boundary conditions.

-\paragraph{\textbf{Extension to manifolds with smooth and non-smooth boundaries.}} In the setting of manifolds with kinks introduced in \citet{PalTewodrose2025}, which are manifolds with certain types of non-smooth boundaries allowing also for smooth boundaries as special cases, the same definition \eqref{eq:discrete_GL} applies.
+In the setting of manifolds with kinks introduced in \citet{PalTewodrose2025}, which are manifolds with certain types of non-smooth boundaries that allow smooth boundaries as special cases, the same definition \eqref{eq:discrete_GL} applies.
 For a suitable definition of the Riemannian metric and its metric distance on manifolds with kinks, see \citet{PalTewodrose2025}.
-Denoting by $I_xM$ the inward tangent sector at $x\in M$, and by $S^g_{I_xM}$ the corresponding inward tangent sphere w.r.t. $g$, \citet{PalTewodrose2025} established that for intrinsic graph Laplacians:
+Denoting by $I_xM$ the inward tangent sector at $x\in M$ which is a generalization of the Bouligand tangent cone studied in convex analysis, and by $S^g_{I_xM}$ the corresponding inward tangent sphere w.r.t. $g$, Theorem 1.1 in \citet{PalTewodrose2025} established that for intrinsic graph Laplacians:

-where the term $o(1)$ becomes zero for interior points, $B_{v_g(x)}f$ denotes the derivative of $f$ in the \textit{generalized normal} direction $v_g(x)$ given by the \textit{mean direction} $v_g(x):=\int_{S^g{I_xM}} \theta d\sigma(\theta),$ where $\sigma$ denotes the Hausdorff measure on the unit sphere $S^g{I_xM}$ induced by $g,$ and
+where the term $o(1)$ becomes zero for interior points, $B_{v_g(x)}f$ denotes the derivative of $f$ in the \textit{generalized normal} direction $v_g(x)$ given by the \textit{mean direction} $v_g(x):=\int_{S^g_{I_xM}} \theta d\sigma(\theta),$ where $\sigma$ denotes the Hausdorff measure on the unit sphere $S^g_{I_xM}$ induced by $g,$ and

 and $C_d:=\frac{1}{2}\Gamma(\frac{d+1}{2})$ is an explicit, positive constant depending only on the dimension $d \in \bbn$.
-So, boundary or corner points or more generally '\textit{kinks}' yield additional boundary terms proportional to $t^{-1/2}$ involving the \textit{generalized normal }derivative $B_{v_g(x)}f(x)$ which is the directional derivative along $v_g$; these additional terms vanish if one works with $f$ satisfying the \textit{generalized Neumann condition}, namely $B_{v_g(x)}f(x)=0.$ \citet{PalTewodrose2025} also proved a similar result for extrinsic graph Laplacian.
+Thus, boundary points, corner points, and more generally \textit{kinks} yield additional boundary terms proportional to $t^{-1/2}$ involving the \textit{generalized normal derivative} $B_{v_g(x)}f(x)$, namely the directional derivative along $v_g$.
+These additional terms vanish if one works with $f$ satisfying the \textit{generalized Neumann condition} $B_{v_g(x)}f(x)=0$. \citet{PalTewodrose2025} also proved a similar result for the extrinsic graph Laplacian, see Theorem 1.2 there.

 \begin{remark}[\textbf{Identification of constants at interior points}] For $x$ an interior point, $I_xM = T_xM$ above and hence $S^g_{I_xM} \cong \mathbb{S}^{d-1}$.
 By spherical symmetry, \( A_g f(x) = \frac12 \frac{\mathrm{vol}(\mathbb{S}^{d-1})}{d}\,\Delta_g f(x), r(p,f)_g(x) = \frac{\mathrm{vol}(\mathbb{S}^{d-1})}{d}\, \langle \nabla p(x), \nabla f(x) \rangle_g . \) Using the identity $C_{d+1} = \frac{d}{2} C_{d-1}$ together with $\mathrm{vol}(\mathbb{S}^{d-1}) C_{d-1} = \pi^{d/2}$, we obtain \( C_{d+1}\frac{\mathrm{vol}(\mathbb{S}^{d-1})}{d} = \frac{\pi^{d/2}}{2}. \) Consequently, the interior-point asymptotic in \citet{PalTewodrose2025} reduces exactly to the constant in \citet{BelkinNiyogi2008} \( L_t f(x) = -\frac{\pi^{d/2}}{2} \Big( \tfrac12\,p(x)\,\Delta_g f(x) + \langle \nabla p(x), \nabla f(x) \rangle_g \Big) + o(1), \, t \to 0 . \) \end{remark}